 Types and Frequency of Tests

-The purpose of a Test is to determine whether the SRAS Equipment and SRAS Transmission Components meet the Minimum Technical Requirements and are capable of providing the relevant SRAS at the Contracted Levels of Performance.
+The purpose of a Test is to determine whether the SRAS Equipment and Network Delivery Components meet the Minimum Technical Requirements and are capable of providing the relevant SRAS at the Contracted Levels of Performance.

 The SRAS Provider must conduct a Test:

-within 20 business days after the end of any maintenance that has caused any major component of the SRAS Equipment identified in item 2 of a Schedule (including alternate generating units) to be out of service for a period of 7 days or more; and
+at AEMO’s request, if AEMO (at its absolute discretion) determines a Test is required in respect of a matter notified by the SRAS Provider under clause 7.1(a) or 7.2(a), such Test to be conducted within 20 business days after the later of:

+AEMO’s request; and

+completion of the relevant maintenance, modification or replacement, if applicable; and

 at a time specified by AEMO on not less than 5 business days’ notice to the SRAS Provider, not more than once in any Contract Year.

+The SRAS Provider must give AEMO such additional information as AEMO reasonably requests for the purpose of determining whether to request a Test under paragraph .
+This includes, for example, information about how any change will be implemented and tested, and the subsequent operation of the SRAS Equipment.

 AEMO may request the SRAS Provider to conduct a Test at any other time if AEMO reasonably believes that an SRAS may not meet the Minimum Technical Requirements, or is incapable of providing the relevant SRAS at the Contracted Levels of Performance, and the SRAS Provider must conduct that Test within a reasonable time after receiving the request.

-AEMO may, by written notice to the SRAS Provider before the time of a post-maintenance Test has been agreed under clause 6.2(a)(ii), waive the requirement to conduct that Test.

 Provided each SRAS remains Available, the SRAS Provider may conduct any other tests on the SRAS Equipment at any time during the Term.

 Notification of Tests

-Prior to conducting a post-maintenance Test under clause 6.1(b)(i), the SRAS Provider must:

-notify AEMO of its intention to conduct the Test at least 20 business days prior to the proposed date of the Test, unless a shorter notice period is agreed with AEMO; and

-unless AEMO waives the requirement to conduct the Test, agree with AEMO on the timing and duration of the Test (which agreement must not be unreasonably withheld).
+Prior to conducting a Test under clause 6.1(b)(i), the SRAS Provider must obtain AEMO’s approval of the timing and duration of the Test (which approval must not be unreasonably withheld).

 In determining the time of a Test under clause 6.1(b)(ii), AEMO must comply with the applicable requirements of the SRAS Guideline.

-Where the SRAS Equipment includes alternate generating units, any one of which may be used in the provision of SRAS, AEMO may specify which is to be included in any Test, consistent with the SRAS Guideline.
+Where the SRAS Equipment includes alternate facilities, any one of which may be used in the provision of SRAS, AEMO may specify which is to be included in any Test, consistent with the SRAS Guideline.

 AEMO may, on not less than 5 business days’ notice to the SRAS Provider prior to any Test, designate a Representative to witness the Test.